-In signing this proxy, the undersigned acknowledges receipt of the Notice of Annual Meeting of Stockholders and the accompanying Proxy Statement related to the Annual Meeting, each of which are incorporated by reference, revokes all prior proxies given with respect to the Annual Meeting and appoint Michael Cohen and Craig Abrahams (the "Named Proxies"), and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of capital stock of Playtika Holding Corp. which the undersigned is entitled to vote at the Annual Meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly brought before the Annual Meeting or any adjournment thereof, conferring authority upon such true and lawful attorneys to vote in their discretion on such other matters as may properly come before the meeting.
+In signing this proxy, the undersigned acknowledges receipt of the Notice of Annual Meeting of Stockholders and the accompanying Proxy Statement related to the Annual Meeting, each of which are incorporated by reference, revokes all prior proxies given with respect to the Annual Meeting and appoint Michael Cohen and Craig Abrahams (the "Named Proxies"), and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of capital stock of Playtika Holding Corp. which the undersigned is entitled to vote at the Annual Meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly brought before the Annual Meeting or any adjournment thereof.